List of Castlevania characters: Simon Belmont

-Ferryman

-The Ferryman (渡し守, Watashimori) is a character whose task is to carry people across dangerous rivers, and takes characters to "meet their destiny".
-He first appeared in Simon's Quest, helping him to reach Rover Mansion.
-He later appears in Rondo of Blood and its remake, The Dracula X Chronicles, Symphony of the Night, and Legacy of Darkness.

-The Adventure and Belmont's Revenge

 Christopher Belmont

 Christopher Belmont (クリストファー・ベルモンド, Kurisutofā Berumondo) starred in three Castlevania games as a protagonist, two for the Game Boy and one for the Wii.
 He was a pre-existing character in the Castlevania universe even before the games he starred in were released, as he is mentioned by name in the Japanese manual for the first Famicom Castlevania title, as the last Belmont to have defeated Dracula, one hundred years before Simon.
 The two Game Boy games were Castlevania: The Adventure and Castlevania II: Belmont's Revenge; in the former, Christopher sets out to defeat Dracula, while in the latter, he has to rescue his son, Soleil Belmont, after he is kidnapped by Count Dracula.
 He also appears in the Nintendo Wii game Castlevania: The Adventure ReBirth, which is a remake of The Adventure.
 He also was the protagonist in the limited Castlevania: The Belmont Legacy comic book series released by IDW Publishing.

-Soleil Belmont

-Soleil Belmont (ソレイユ・ベルモンド, Soreiyu Berumondo) appears as a non-playable character in Castlevania II: Belmont's Revenge, which was released for the Game Boy in 1991.
-He was called Soleiyu in the original release of Belmont's Revenge, which was later corrected to Soleil (French for sun) in the 1998 re-release of the game for the European market.

-In 1591, Soleil, who has recently celebrated his coming of age, is captured by Dracula's minions and bewitched to do his bidding.
-With Soleil's powers, Dracula is able to take human form once again.
-Christopher Belmont, his father, sets out to stop Dracula and rescue him, which he ultimately succeeds in.